swup/docs/src/docs/getting-started/example.md

 ## Complete example

-Putting it all together, this is what we get.
+Putting it all together, this is the complete code required for a basic swup setup.

 ```html
 <html>